kianfar77/OptimumSearchSchemes/MIPCode/ReadMe.md

 This program generates optimal search schemes of the following paper\
 "Optimum Search Schemes for Approximate String Matching Using Bidirectional FM-Index".\
-This program meant to be used for generating the results of above paper and is not for commercial use.
+This program is meant to be used for generating the results of above paper and is not for commercial use.

 __________________________________________________________________________________________________